snitch-org/snitch/README.md

  - _snitch_ can be used as a header-only library.
 This may be relevant for very small projects, or projects that do not use one of the supported build systems.

  - _snitch_ has better reporting of typed tests (template test cases).
 While _Catch2_ will only report the type index in the test type list, _snitch_ will actually report the type name.
 This makes it easier to find which type generated a failure.

+ - _snitch_ is able to test and decompose expressions both at run-time and compile-time in the same build (see `CONSTEXPR_CHECK`). _Catch2_ on the other hand is only able to test at compile-time (but not decompose) in one build, and test and decompose at run-time in a different build (using `STATIC_CHECK`).

 If none of the above applies, then _Catch2_ will generally offer more value.